Subpho/cloudflaremon_lite/README.md

   "channels": ["pagerduty", "discord"]
 }
 ```

+**Channel Validation:** The endpoint validates requested channels and returns detailed errors if channels are not found, disabled, or don't accept external alerts.
+The error response includes a list of available enabled channels.

 **📖 See [External Alert Integration Guide](docs/EXTERNAL_ALERTS.md) for detailed integration examples with Alertmanager, Grafana, and custom scripts.**